Upward-Spiral-Science/claritycontrol/Draft/answers.md

 **Descriptive** <br />

 * What assumptions do we need to make before analyzing our data?
+  * No external factor plays a greater role than the influence of concaine/fear on the brain
 * What is the meaning of three dimensions in a 3D image dataset?
-> 3 dimensions - 3 spatial axes X Y Z
+  * 3 dimensions - 3 spatial axes X Y Z
 * What is the resolution of a 3D image?
 * The size of our datasets?
 * What is the histogram of a 3D image?
 * How sparse are the images (ratio of pixels with value 0 over size of the image)?